qgadrian/smokex/README.md

 * [x] Create page to document the YAML templates
 * [ ] No validation message when creating a plan definition with an empty content
+* [ ] Add the reason details of failed request.
+For example, a wrong `save_from_response` won't return any details in the request error.

 ### New features